parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 {{< /blockquote >}}

-Every **cloud provider, library, framework, and operating system** has official and unofficial security guidances.
+Every **cloud provider, library, framework, and operating system** has official and unofficial security guides.
 Read them and add items to your list.

 [**OWASP security checklists and cheat sheets**][owasp-cheatsheet-series] are also good resources.
 The Java XXE rule above was compiled from the OWASP XXE